JohannesDecker95/multimodal-representation/README.md

 All the finally used packages are listed in the `environment.yml`.
 After conda was set up successfully, this file can be used to recreate the conda environment for the execution of the training process.\

 `conda env create --name envname --file=environment.yml`

+(Replace envname with the name you want to give the conda environment)

 Mayby the used packages in the `environment.yml` have to be adjusted, if you want to execute the training process on other systems/chips as Windows, Linux, x64 and x86.